 What’s next

-- Kimmel's return episode will address the controversy, with no planned apology for his earlier remarks.
+- Kimmel's return episode on Tuesday will address the controversy surrounding his remarks.